 Design systems are exploding in popularity.
 From tech heavyweights like Airbnb to nimble startups, organizations of every shape are reusing UI patterns to save time and money.
-But there’s a chasm between the design systems created by Airbnb, Uber, or Microsoft and the design systems created by most developers.
+But there’s a chasm between the design systems created by BBC, Airbnb, IBM, or Microsoft and the design systems created by most developers.

 Why do leading design systems teams use the tools and techniques they use?
 My co-author Tom and I researched the traits of successful design systems from the Storybook community to identify best practices.

 This step-by-step guide reveals the automated tooling and careful workflows used in scaled production design systems.
 We’ll walk through assembling a design system from existing component libraries, then set up core services, libraries, and workflows.

 Let’s get something out of the way: the concept of a reusable user interface isn’t new.
 Styleguides, UI kits, and shareable widgets have existed for decades.
 Today, designers and developers are aligning towards the UI component construct.
 A UI component encapsulates the visual and functional properties of discrete user interface pieces.
 Think LEGO bricks.

 Modern user interfaces are assembled from hundreds of modular UI components that are rearranged to deliver different user experiences.